zedbydade/ruby-map-reduce/README.md

 The start_master function accepts the following parameters:

-* _files: The input files to be processed (currently unused).
+* file: The input file to be processed.
-* reduce_count: The number of reduce tasks.
-* worker_timeout: The timeout for worker nodes.
-* worker_count: The number of worker nodes.
 * logger: The logger instance for logging.
 * map_count: The number of map tasks.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.